protoloft/klipper_z_calibration/README.md

 position value of the klipper configuration.
 Any of these changes or even all of them together do **not** affect the first layer at all.

+> **NEW:** The probing repeatability is now increased dramatically by using the probing
+> procedure instead of the homing procedure!
+But note, the offset will change slightly,
+> if z is homed again or temperatures changes - but this is as intended.

 ## Why this

 - With the Voron V1/V2 z-endstop (the one where the tip of the nozzle clicks on a switch),